-These four techniques can be combined for an effective approach to dealing with any stressful and emotionally or psychologically reactive situation.
+These five techniques can be combined for an effective approach to dealing with any stressful and emotionally or psychologically reactive situation.
 The key to dealing with holiday stress is to become aware of the events and situations and their corresponding physical, mental and emotional reactions.
 Once you have identified potential holiday stressors, follow the five steps below to emerge un-stressed, calm and happy.

-Be Prepared If possible take a few moments to meditate and center yourself before leaving home or engaging in a stressful situation.
+If possible take a few moments to meditate and center yourself before leaving home or engaging in a stressful situation.
 Create a calm, compassionate and patient mind space and attitude.
 Visualize yourself in the situation reacting in a positive yogic way.

-Become a Witness Consciously step back from the situation and become a witness to your external and internal environment.
+Consciously step back from the situation and become a witness to your external and internal environment.
 See your life as a car driving down the highway and become the driver of the car, watching everything that is happening outside of the car and being in conscious control of what is happening to the car itself.

-Breathe and Feel Stop or pause any unconscious immediate mental or emotional reactions to the events around you and simply see and feel what is going on.
+Stop or pause any unconscious immediate mental or emotional reactions to the events around you and simply see and feel what is going on.
 Draw your awareness deeply inside your body and experience and feel what is happening in the present moment.
 Focus on your breath, breathing slowly, smoothly and deeply into your belly.
 Feel your body’s physical response to the situation without reacting.

-Take Time to Recover After any hectic holiday experiences take some time to recover and rejuvenate your body and spirit.
-Just a few minutes of pranayama or meditation will eliminate any accumulated tension or stress and help calm the body, mind and spirit.
+After any hectic holiday experiences take some time to recover and rejuvenate your body and spirit.
+Just a few minutes of pranayama or meditation will eliminate any accumulated tension or stress and help calm the body, mind, and spirit.

 Disclosure: YogaBasics.com participates in several affiliate programs.
 As an Amazon Associate, we earn from qualifying purchases.
 When you click on external links, we may receive a small commission, which helps us keep the lights on.